 What’s your job?
 Can you describe what you do?

 I usually help shelve books.
-Or if I’m done with shelving books, I help the librarians with the programming and other things.
+If I’m done with shelving books, I help the librarians with the programming and other things.
 I tend to carry discarded book bins or books that are on hold to the shipping area so they can be sent out to other branches.

 What’s the most interesting thing at your job?

 The different patrons that come into the library.
-Some of them are very lively, like, very lively with not so nice things to say.
 There is a wide age range from elderly to children and the children like to go upstairs.
 You might see a lot to change.
 I go upstairs and pick up books so they can [read].
 After reading the books, they’ll be able to go on the computers afterwards, or I’ll help the elderly.
 Others tend to get jobs done during an adult floor, and we sometimes have to help them with that because of the digital divide.

 What’s your least favorite thing about your job?